kinshuk4/daily-coding-problem-solutions/problem1051_1100/README.md

 - `get(key)`: gets the value at `key`.
 If no such key exists, return null.

 Each operation should run in O(1) time.

+## Daily Coding Problem: Problem #1097 [Easy]

+This problem was asked by Yahoo.

+You are given a string of length `N` and a parameter `k`.
+The string can be manipulated by taking one of the first `k` letters and moving it to the end.

+Write a program to determine the lexicographically smallest string that can be created after an unlimited number of moves.

+For example, suppose we are given the string `daily` and `k = 1`.
+The best we can create in this case is `ailyd`.